Burnley Council is further strengthening its tough stance on dog fouling and littering by introducing street patrols.

 We will be taking a tough but fair approach to dealing with those who drop litter or gum, or who don’t clean up after their dog.

-Staff will wear uniforms and will identify themselves when dealing with the public.
+Staff will identify themselves when dealing with the public.

 Council Streetscene officers and park rangers will continue to carry out enforcement work.